General administrator information

-QCAT has the power to grant interim decisions as an emergency measure when immediate action is required to protect adults with impaired decision making capacity from situations of harm or risk.
-This is a temporary measure for the protection of the adult from abuse, neglect or exploitation.
+QCAT has the power to grant interim decisions as an emergency measure when immediate action is required to protect an adult that has, or may have, impaired decision making capacity from the immediate risk of harm to their health, welfare or property because of abuse, exploitation, neglect or self-neglect.

 QCAT can make an interim decision without a hearing and then conduct the final hearing at a later date.
-Interim decisions can be made for up to three months.
-Interim decisions are only made in exceptional circumstances.
+Interim orders are only made in exceptional circumstances and can be made up to three months.

 Can a complaint be made about an administrator?

 If you have the appropriate facts to support a complaint against an administrator, you can lodge an application for review of an administrator with QCAT to address the matter.
 QCAT can suspend the administrator's powers for three months in appropriate circumstances.

 If an administrator is suspended, the Public Trustee of Queensland is automatically appointed temporary administrator for the period of the suspension.

 There are three different administrator appointment reviews that can be conducted.
 They include:

 - requested reviews